sduess/demonstrator_uvlm_enhenacements/README.md

 ### SHARPy submodule
 Nonlinear Aeroelastic simulation environment.
 Find the full documentation [here](https://ic-sharpy.readthedocs.io).
 ### FLEX OP submodule
 Code to setup FLEXOP aircraft in 'SHARPy'.
+This submodule is a private repository and remains private until the publication licence of the aircraft specific aeroelastic properties are discussed.

 ## 02) FLEXOP Polar Generation
 Generation of FLEXOP aircraft polars using airfoil polar data derived from XFOIL